BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry: Experiments

-\myparagraphd{Qualitative Evaluation} Fig.~\ref{fig:uncond_deepcad} illustrates qualitative results for unconditional generation.
+\autoref{fig:uncond_deepcad} illustrates qualitative results for unconditional DeepCAD generation.
 We see that \modelName\ generates appealing B-reps made of a wide range of topologically connected faces, showing better generation diversity than the baselines.
 The structural complexity is also higher with fewer unbounded open regions or self-intersecting edges.
-Additional results are in Fig.~\ref{fig:deepcad_extra}.
+Additional results are provided in \autoref{fig:deepcad_extra}. \autoref{fig:uncond_abc} also shows the unconditional ABC generation results by \modelName.
+We observe that our method effectively trains on the large-scale ABC dataset and generates realistic, diverse CAD B-reps of complicated topology and geometry. \autoref{fig:deepcad_dist} further compares the distribution of B-reps generated using \modelName\ for the number of faces, edges, and vertices, with the training set and other baselines.
+The plot shows that our method has the best matching curves to the ground-truth DeepCAD training data.